pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 A [YAML] metadata block is a valid YAML object, delimited by a line of three hyphens (`---`) at the top and a line of three hyphens (`---`) or three dots (`...`) at the bottom.
+The initial line `---` must not be followed by a blank line.
 A YAML metadata block may occur anywhere in the document, but if it is not at the beginning, it must be preceded by a blank line.

-(Note that, because of the way pandoc concatenates input files when several are provided, you may also keep the metadata in a separate YAML file and pass it to pandoc as an argument, along with your Markdown files:
+Note that, because of the way pandoc concatenates input files when several are provided, you may also keep the metadata in a separate YAML file and pass it to pandoc as an argument, along with your Markdown files:

     pandoc chap1.md chap2.md chap3.md metadata.yaml -s -o book.html

-Just be sure that the YAML file begins with `---` and ends with `---` or `...`.)
+Just be sure that the YAML file begins with `---` and ends with `---` or `...`.
 Alternatively, you can use the `--metadata-file` option.
 Using that approach however, you cannot reference content (like footnotes) from the main markdown input document.